Fraternity and Sorority Chapter Facility Fire Safety

 Monthly Fire Safety Checklist Documentation Form

 The Annual FSC is a detailed document that serves as a checklist for adherence to all code regulations and university safety policies.
-Annual FSCs are due to the Office of Student Programs no later than January 25th of each calendar year.
+Annual FSCs are due to the ISE no later than January 25th of each calendar year.

 Annual Fire Safety Checklist Documentation Form